-Of those incidents, most (42 percent) happened at places of business or commerce.
-The majority of incidents the FBI measured from 2000 to 2013 lasted five minutes or less.
-The average police response time can be from a few minutes to more than 10 minutes.
+Most active shooter incidents last five minutes or less.
+The average police response time—once they are notified—can be from a few minutes to more than 10 minutes.
+Why is this significant?
+If you are on-site when a situation develops, your safety is in your hands.
 Even when help arrives, the priority of first responders is to find and stop the shooter, not to protect bystanders.
-What does this mean?
-If you are on-site when a situation develops, your safety is in your hands.

 Doing nothing is not an option for survival.
 The shooter already has a plan in mind.
 Instead, you must act and act quickly.
 The U.S. Department of Homeland Security outlines three options: Run.
 Hide.
 Fight.

 If it is possible to escape, do it.
 Do not take time to gather your belongings.
 Do not stop to convince others to go with you.
 Help those you can, warn others to prevent them from entering the area, and, when safe to do so, call 911.

 In a workplace setting, think ahead about what you would do in this situation.
 Where are the nearest exits?
 Do you know where they go?
 Are you able to access them quickly without having to locate and fumble with a lock and key?
 If doorways aren’t an option, what about windows?
 What plans are in place for helping those with special needs?